OkazakiLab/af3_mmm/README.md

 See the [installation documentation](docs/installation.md).

+<a name="install-on-rccs"></a>
-<span style="color: red">For installation on RCCS, see the following page.</span>
+For installation on RCCS, see the following page.
 https://ccportal.ims.ac.jp/en/node/3768
-<span style="color: red">In addition to the packages listed in the installation procedure on this page, you will also need to install zlib using conda, etc.</span>
+In addition to the packages listed in the installation procedure on this page, you will also need to install zlib using conda, etc.

 Once you have installed AlphaFold 3, you can test your setup using e.g. the following input JSON file named `fold_input.json`: